-What information may be used to check alignment with the CAP Framework?
+What information may be used to check alignment with the essential criteria of the CAP Framework?

-- Documentation of national and subnational laws, regulations, policies, plans and institutions relevant to climate change.
-This could be similar to a policy review used for social, environmental, economic, health or equity impact or strategic assessments or appraisals; - Commitments to or letters already submitted to other tiers of government that advocate for amendments to existing relevant legislation, policies and plans in line with the objectives of the Paris Agreement; - Commitments to or evidence of meetings held to discuss collaboration to deliver climate actions.
+• Documentation of national and subnational laws, regulations, policies, plans and institutions relevant to climate change.
+This could be similar to a policy review used for social, environmental, economic, health or equity impact or strategic assessments or appraisals.

+• Commitments to or letters already submitted to other tiers of government that advocate for amendments to existing relevant legislation, policies and plans in line with the objectives of the Paris Agreement;